neuerituale/PagefileMetadata/README.md

 ## What it does

-This module allows to add media metadata information to FieldtypeFile fields using the PHP Library [getID3](https://github.com/JamesHeinrich/getID3) by James Heinrich.
-One of the motivations that lead to the development of this module was the need to know the aspect ratio of self-hosted mp4 videos in order to avoid layout shifting during rendering.
-However, this application is very specific and the metadata of individual formats are very different and its details can be used for many use cases.
+This module allows you to add media metadata information to FieldtypeFile fields.
+Under the hood it uses the PHP library [getID3](https://github.com/JamesHeinrich/getID3) by James Heinrich and stores the raw data in the fields' filedata property.

-*getID3* is an open-source PHP library used for reading and analyzing metadata from various types of multimedia files, including audio, video, and image files.
-The library can extract a wide range of information, such as the title, artist, album, bitrate, playtime, resolution, and even technical details about the file's encoding and format.
-It supports a large number of formats, such as MP3, MP4, AVI, FLAC, OGG, and more.
+*getID3* is an open source PHP library for reading and analysing metadata from various types of multimedia files, including audio, video and image files.
+The library can extract a wide range of information such as title, artist, album, bitrate, playtime, resolution and even technical details about the file's encoding and format.
+It supports a wide range of formats including MP3, MP4, AVI, FLAC, OGG and more.

+One of the motivations for developing this module was the need to know the aspect ratio of self-hosted mp4 videos in order to avoid layout shifts during rendering.

+However, this use case is very specific and the idea of this module is to make the metadata accessible via simple apis.
+The module comes with some video specific functions like width, height, aspect and type.

 ## Features
 - Analyse and store metadata information
-- Fieldbased opt-in for FieldtypeFile files
+- Field based opt-in for FieldtypeFile files

 ## Install
 1. Copy the module files to /site/modules/PagefileMetadata/